sandhyadhanik/ProgrammingAssignment2/README.md

 }

-## Write a short comment describing this function
+## The second function first checks if the inverse has already been calulated, if not then it returns the inverse.

 cacheSolve <- function(x, ...) {
-        ## Return a matrix that is the inverse of 'x'
         i <- x$getInverse()
   if(!is.null(i)){
     message("getting cached data")